 Financial aid for Summer Sessions is available to qualified UCLA students.
 All other students should inquire about financial aid at their home institution.
 For details about the UCLA financial aid application process, please visit the Financial Aid section of summer.ucla.edu.

-The Max H. Gluck Foundation TFT Summer Institute Scholarship for Film & Television is a need and merit-based scholarship opportunity for underserved/underrepresented high school students enrolled in grades 9-12 who have been impacted by the outbreak of COVID-19 and would benefit significantly from a Summer Institute experience.
-Both partial and full scholarships are available for high school students enrolled in UCLA Film and Television Summer Institutes including Digital Filmmaking, Cinematography, Traditional Animation, Stop-Motion Animation or Pre-College Writing for TV..
-For deadlines, eligibility requirements and application information, please visit the Max H. Gluck TFT Summer Institute Scholarship page.
+The Nicholas Endowment TFT Summer Institute Scholarship for Film & Television is a need and merit-based scholarship opportunity for underserved/ underrepresented high school students enrolled in grades 9-12 who would benefit significantly from a Summer Institute experience.
+Both partial and full scholarships are available for high school students enrolled in UCLA Film and Television Summer Institutes including Digital Filmmaking, Writing for TV: Big Ideas for the Small Screen, Traditional Animation and, Stop-Motion Animation.
+For deadlines, eligibility requirements and application information, please visit the Nicholas Endowment TFT Summer Institute Scholarship page.

 Summer Scholars Support